rjwilson-LASP/PSH/README.md

 # PSH: Planetary Spherical Harmonics community code

+**Authors**:  M. Brennan, M.K.
+James, G. Provan, M.F.
+Vogt and R.J.
+Wilson

+**Thanks to**: F. Bagenal for the original idea.
+Masafumi Imai for sharing their original code we could test against, Stan Cowley for helpful discussions/advice and Jack Connerney for verifcations!

 ## Initial Problem
 There are many past models, with the *g* and *h* coefficients often quoted in multiple places: with different units (G or nT, or stated as G but really nT), or different levels of precision (and occasionally some typos creep in between copies), or were originally in a coordinate system that wasn't right-handed System III (1965), or assumed a different planetary radius (Jovian Radius = R<sub>J</sub>).
 Different users making they own codes may get different results from each other depending on which paper they used for their *g* and *h* values, to what precision their $g$ and $h$ values were, and we suspect users may have forgotten to adjust older models for their different R<sub>J</sub>.
-The aim here is to have a standard set of efficient codes, that people can just use.
+The aim here is to have a standard set of efficient codes, that people can just use and cite.

 ## Solution #1
 These are Community Codes for Planetary Spherical Harmonic Internal Field codes, in **MATLAB**, **IDL** and **Python 3**.
 These are platform independent, and should work on PC, Mac or Linux.
 These are essentially the same code translated in to the three languages, with our testing so far the 3 languages give the same results to less than 10<sup>-11</sup> nT (rounding errors).